SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/butte-creek/butte-2017-2020-individual-qc-checklist.md

 ## Issues Identified

 -   Need description and look up table for the majority of the data
--   Incomplete data for most of the columns
+-   Some outliers for disc tag applied

 ## Add cleaned data back to google cloud